-In this article, I’ll go over all of the steps needed to form an LLC in Delaware, but before I get into that I’m going to cover a few of the basics about what a Limited Liability Company (LLC) is and the advantages of choosing an LLC over other business models.
+In this article, I’ll go over the steps necessary to form an LLC in Delaware, but before I get into that I’m going to cover a few of the basics about what a Limited Liability Company (LLC) is and the advantages of choosing an LLC over other business models.

-There are three major advantages to forming an LLC instead of choosing a different business structure, like a sole trader, S or C corporation or a partnership.
+There are three major advantages to forming an LLC instead of a sole trader, S or C corporation, or a partnership.

 The first advantage is quite possibly the most important.
 Owners of Delaware LLCs can’t be held personally responsible for the legal or financial problems or debts of the LLC.

-If your company is sued or goes bankrupt, creditors of your Delaware LLC can’t come after your personal assets like your house, car or personal bank account.
-Their only financial recourse is to go after the finances and assets of the Delaware LLC, not yours.
+If your company is sued or goes bankrupt, creditors of your Delaware LLC can’t come after your personal assets like your house, car, or personal bank account.
+Their only financial recourse is to go after the finances and assets of the Delaware LLC.

-We’ve all been recently acquainted with the notion that all it takes is one unexpected event (such as a worldwide viral pandemic) to topple even the most successful and prepared businesses, so any amount of protection is comforting.
+All it takes is one unexpected event to topple even the most successful and prepared businesses, so any amount of protection is comforting.
 The protection of your personal assets is vital for anyone who values the hard work and effort they’ve put into their business.

-Another of the advantages of forming an LLC in Delaware is as the owner of a Limited Liability Company (LLC), you can ensure that your personal information is kept safe and off the public record.
+Another advantage of forming an LLC in Delaware is that as the owner of a Limited Liability Company (LLC), you can ensure that your personal information is kept safe and off the public record.

-When you operate under business models such as partnerships or as a sole trader, you’ve got no choice but to register your personal information with the Delaware Secretary of State so that they can put it on their website.
-When you register your personal information with the Secretary of State and it’s put up on their website, it’s on public record and anyone can find it with a simple online search.
+When you operate under business models such as partnerships or sole trader, you’ve got no choice but to register your personal information with the Delaware Secretary of State so that they can put it on their website.
+When you register your personal information with the Secretary of State and it’s posted on their website, it’s on public record and anyone can find it with a simple online search.
 This leaves your personal information vulnerable to hackers and scammers.

-Here is why it’s called “double taxation”.
+Why is it called “double taxation”?
 All of the profits earned by the corporation are taxed at corporate rates.
 Then when the already-taxed profits of the corporation are divided up among corporation owners and shareholders, each of them has to pay personal income tax on these dividends as well.

-This means that each of the corporation owners or shareholders is taxed twice, thus the term “double taxation”.
+This means that each of the corporation owners or shareholders is taxed twice.

 The tax benefits for Delaware LLCs don’t stop there.
-In 2017, the Tax Cuts and Jobs Act was passed and it provides further tax benefits for LLCs called the Qualified Business Income Deduction (QBID).
-This affords LLCs a discount of up to 20% off their taxes- which is a benefit only allowed to LLCs and not any other business structure.
+The 2017 Tax Cuts and Jobs Act provides further tax benefits for LLCs called the Qualified Business Income Deduction (QBID).
+This affords LLCs a discount of up to 20% off their taxes—a benefit only allowed to LLCs and not any other business structure.

-IMPORTANT: If you’re nervous about the LLC formation process and feel like you could use some help to navigate through all of the red tape associated with starting a Delaware LLC (which is a completely understandable feeling), as well as help to file all of the formation documents and keep your information off the public record, there are companies that do all of this for you.
+*Important* If you’re nervous about the LLC formation process and feel like you could use some help to navigate all of the red tape associated with starting a Delaware LLC (which is a completely understandable feeling), as well as help filing all of the formation documents and keeping your information off the public record, there are companies that do all of this for you.

 They are called LLC formation services.
-They help you to start your LLC in Delaware and get it established, and they do it for as low as $0 plus state filing fees.
-(However, my most highly-rated and recommended LLC formation service is ZenBusiness.
+They help you start your LLC in Delaware and get it established, and they do it for as low as $0 plus state filing fees.
+(However, my most highly rated and recommended LLC formation service is ZenBusiness.
 They charge $49 plus the filing fee.)

 If you’d like a bit of guidance to get you through the business formation process, check out my guide about the best LLC services.

-The Certificate of Formation is the only form that the Delaware Division of Corporations requires LLCs to file to form an LLC in Delaware.
+The Certificate of Formation is the only form that the Delaware Division of Corporations requires of an LLC in Delaware.
 Obtaining this form is the first step in your LLC formation journey.

 This is a PDF form that you can obtain online through the Delaware Division of Corporations website.